-Recently, we received several complaints from Microsoft Excel users who had problems with the software.
+Recently, we received several complaints from Microsoft Excel users about issues with the software.
 Apparently, the program crashes whenever they attempt to open a new file.
 The question is, then, is it possible to get rid of this issue?
 Our answer is yes, and that’s what we will discuss today.

-Excel may keep freezing or not responding if some other process uses it.
-So, when you will perform some actions while Excel is in use, then it may not respond or freeze.
+Excel may freeze or fail to respond if another process is using it.
+So, when you perform some actions while Excel is in use, it may not respond or freeze.
 Some COM add-ins or Excel add-ins can also cause this problem.
-In addition, if an Excel file is generated incorrectly by some third-party tool and you try to open that file in Excel, then also Excel may become unresponsive or crash.
+In addition, if an Excel file is generated incorrectly by some third-party tool and you try to open that file in Excel, then Excel may also become unresponsive or crash.
 We will discuss several fixes that will likely set things straight before the end of the article.
 We suggest trying every option until one works for you, so let’s get down to it.

 Excel freezing, crashing or not responding